thrackle-io/rules-engine/docs/userGuides/rules/MINIMUM-HOLD-TIME.md

     uint32 private minimumHoldTimeHours;
 ```

-Additionally, each starting unix timestamp for the ownership of the tokenId is stored in a mapping inside the hanlder.
+Additionally, each starting unix timestamp for the ownership of the tokenId is stored in a mapping inside the handler.

 ```c
 /// Minimum Hold time data